Hans930v/EFAC/README.md

 EFAC-A1 provides AMS-like behavior using an external feeder, without using the AMS port, AMS firmware, or internal printer hardware.
 This system is fully software-safe, supports multi-filament setups, and works seamlessly with Bambu Studio.

+## Why EFAC?
+- The Bambu Lab AMS is great, but not everyone can afford one.
+- EFAC mimics AMS behavior using external hardware or manual swaps.
+- Firmware‑safe: uses official AMS flush logic, so slicer reports stay accurate.
+- Tested: slicer said 8.99 g, actual model & waste weighed 9.00 g → only 0.01 g difference!

 ## Gcodes
 ### Semi-Automatic Change Filament Gcode
 For users who want the full EFAC-A1 (external hardware required):